 Other: This category allows submitters to self-define by choosing not to define their genre.
 Is appropriate for work that is hybrid or otherwise not interested in saying what it is.
 Submit up to twenty-five pages of Other.
 Each submission is $3.

 The Fence Modern Prize in Prose is a contest for open-form prose projects of any length written in English.
 Genres rotate between criticism, hybrid nonfiction, poetics, biography, autobiography, speculation, and anything Other.
+This year’s genre will be announced January 2018.

 The Fence Modern Poets Series is open to poets of any gender and at any stage of career, and offers a one thousand dollar cash prize in addition to book publication.
 Past winners include Joyelle McSweeney, Prageeta Sharma, Geraldine Kim, Lee Ann Brown, and Paul Legault.
-The winning manuscript will be published by Fence Books in 2018.
-The Fence Modern Poets Series will be open during the month of April.